apache/tajo/tajo-docs/src/main/sphinx/partitioning/column_partitioning.rst

 How to add data to partition table
 --------------------------------------------------------

 In Tajo, you can add data dynamically to partition table of Hive with both ``INSERT INTO ...
 SELECT`` and ``Create Table As Select (CTAS)`` statments.
-Tajo will automatically filter the data to HiveMetastore, create directories and move filtered data to appropriate directory on the distributed file system
+Tajo will automatically filter the data to HiveMetastore, create directories and move filtered data to appropriate directory on the distributed file system.